aristanetworks/terraform-provider-cloudeos/docs/resources/cloudeos_router_config.md

 ## Argument Reference

 * `cloud_provider` - (Required) Cloud Provider for this deployment.
 Supports only aws or azure.
-* `vpc_id` - (Required) VPC ID in which this CloudEOS is deployed.
+* `vpc_id` - (Required) VPC/VNET ID in which this CloudEOS is deployed.
 * `region` - (Required) Region of deployment.
-* `topology_name` - (Required) Name of the topology in which this CloudEOS the router will de deployed in.
+* `topology_name` - (Required) Name of the topology in which this CloudEOS router is deployed in.
 * `intf_name` - (Required) List of interface names.
 * `intf_private_ip` - (Required) List of interface private IPs.
 Currently, only supports 1 IP address per interface.
 * `intf_type` - (Required) List of Interface type (public, private, internal).
 A `public` interface has a public IP associated with it.
 An `internal` interface is the interface which connects the Leaf and Edge routers.
-                 And a `private` interface is one which is the default GW interface for all host traffic.
+                 And a `private` interface is the default GW interface for all host traffic.
 * `cnps` - (Optional) Cloud Network Private Segments Name. ( VRF name )
 * `tags` - (Optional) A mapping of tags to assign to the resource.
 * `role` - (Optional) CloudEdge or CloudLeaf (Same as VPC role).